anonaddy/addy.io/source/_articles/failed-deliveries/what-is-a-failed-delivery-and-why-do-they-occur.md

 image: https://addy.io/assets/img/help/failed-deliveries/failed-deliveries.png
 section: content
 title: What is a failed delivery and why do they occur?
-date: 2026-06-02
+date: 2026-07-23
 description: What a failed delivery is on addy.io and why they happen.
-Email reached your alias but could not be delivered to your recipient; common causes and what to do.
+Covers outbound bounces, inbound rejections, quarantine (including blocklists), and why quarantined mail cannot be released.
 helpCategories: [failed-deliveries]
 order: 1
 ---